ockertbotha/git-gui-on-windows/README.md

 ![](images/screenshots/01-GitKrakenMainScreen.png?raw=true)

-It is feature and option rich, plus with a bit of digging you could make it look and work just like you want it to.
+It is feature and option rich, plus with a bit of digging you could make it look and work just the way you want.
 It is very easy to just start using at a very basic level and learn some of the more advanced features along the way.

 You will need to create an account at